svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/trustset.md

 | tfSetFreeze     | 0x00100000 | 1048576       | [Freeze](freezes.html) the trustline. |
 | tfClearFreeze   | 0x00200000 | 2097152       | [Unfreeze](freezes.html) the trustline. |

-The Auth flag of a trust line does not determine whether the trust line counts towards its owner's XRP reserve requirement.
+The Auth flag of a trust line does not determine whether the trust line counts towards its owner's SGY reserve requirement.
 However, an enabled Auth flag prevents the trust line from being in its default state.
 An authorized trust line can never be deleted.
 An issuer can pre-authorize a trust line with the `tfSetfAuth` flag only, even if the limit and balance of the trust line are 0.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}